jamshidults/fast-api-script/README.md

 #### Configure the backup URL in the Odoo app : Retails Settings

 - [ ] backupURL : http://machine_ip:8000/orders
-- [ ] Disable log push scheduled action from odoo technical settings and disable log file on os level crontab also
+- [ ] Disable log push scheduled action from odoo technical settings and
+- [ ] disable log file on os level crontab also
+- [ ] Remove unwanted crontab job using crontab -e

 ### To reset and Startover